Just getting started with your drone? Follow these 17 tips.

 International Drone Regulations

-New Zealand, Australia, Mexico, and Brazil are known for being more progressive.
+Denmark, Switzerland, New Zealand, Australia, Mexico, and Brazil are all known for being more progressive.

-Other countries like Canada and the U.K. have specific legislation in place and offer less favorable restrictions on UAV piloting and aerial videography.
+Other countries like the U.S., Canada, and the U.K. have specific legislation in place and offer less favorable restrictions on sUAS piloting and aerial videography.

 To learn more about international drone regulations, check out our international drone laws guide here.